MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-learn-about-costing.md

 ---
-title: About Inventory Costing
+title: About Inventory Costing | Microsoft Docs
-description: Managing inventory costs is all about recording and reporting business operating costs, including the reporting of manufacturing costs and inventory costs.
+description: Managing inventory costs is concerned with recording and reporting business operating costs.
+It includes the reporting of manufacturing costs and inventory costs, that is, the value of items.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 06/16/2021
+ms.date: 04/01/2020
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: 36420747117425e1f66e30ed6090f300e27776f4
+ms.openlocfilehash: 477c5f004f2d62fcc9c3b2a065f9d00e382fff09
-ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
+ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 06/30/2021
+ms.lasthandoff: 04/01/2020
-ms.locfileid: "6325777"
+ms.locfileid: "3183125"
 ---
 # <a name="about-inventory-costing"></a>About Inventory Costing
 Managing inventory costs is concerned with recording and reporting business operating costs.
 It includes the reporting of manufacturing costs and inventory costs, that is, the value of items.